Routes from Larche through

 a day to your trip.
 But you could skip Vens and walk directly to the Rabuons refuge, in which case you do not lose a day (total walking time from Bousieyas to the Rabuons refuge is about 7.5 hours).

-I remember my visits to this stark and remote country as being very much worth the route finding.
+I remember my visits to this stark and remote country as being very much worth the effort and the detour.
 My companionswho liked more civilized surroundings, staying on a wide trail, and less effortdid not agree.

 Day 2: Important: You can descend from the Refuge de Vens to Saint-Etienne-du-Tinée to rejoin the GR5 without losing a day or having climbed extra elevation.